Luucas51/Luucas51/README.md

 <details>
     <summary><b>✨&nbsp;&nbsp;My&nbsp;curriculum</b></summary>
     <br/>

-    Hello, I am currently training at <a src="https://www.thehackingproject.org/">The Hacking Project</a> to become a web developer.
+    <p>Hello, I am currently training at <a src="https://www.thehackingproject.org/">The Hacking Project</a> to become a web developer.

     The first 3 months are very back end oriented with Ruby and Ruby On Rails web framework, we use Bootstrap to produce applications without worrying too much about the front end.
 The last 3 months are oriented front end and back end with javascript, ReactJS and Redux (And always Ruby).
-We also learn to respect the conventions of the different languages and to work with the AGIL/SCRUM methodology.
+We also learn to respect the conventions of the different languages and to work with the AGIL/SCRUM methodology.</p>

 </details>